Hurtak/petrhurtak.com/articles/_drafts/ajax/article.md

 request.send()
 ```

-- Once the request is succesfully completed (`load` event is fired) the HTTP status code and request body are avaliable to us.
+- Once the request is successfully completed (`load` event is fired), the HTTP status code and request body are avaliable to us.
     - `event.target.status` HTTP status code as `int`.
     - `event.target.responseText` HTTP body as `string`.
     - `event.target.getAllResponseHeaders()` response headers as newline separated string.

 ## Customizing the request

-- There are several ways to customize the request
+- There are several ways to customize the request.

 ### The HTTP request method

-- HTTP method is specified as the firt argument of the `open` method.
+- HTTP method is specified as the first argument of the `open` method.
 - HTTP method name is case-insensitive.
 - All HTTP methods are supported, so you can use the less common ones like `DELETE` or `PUT`.